- 1 What is a Spell?

 Communal spells function like other spells, except they allow you to divide the duration among multiple targets, treating each target as a subject of the spell.
 When you divide the duration, you must divide it as evenly as possible among the targets.
 Furthermore, unless a communal spell's description indicates otherwise, no target can receive a duration increment smaller than the smallest increment of duration given in the spell description.
 For example, if you are 5th level, your communal spell's duration is 10 minutes per level, and you have four targets, then each target must receive 10 minutes of duration.
 The extra 10 minutes of duration must be assigned to one of the four targets (your choice) or it is wasted.

-A number of spells and magic items utilize extradimensional spaces, such as Secret Chest (Spell), a Handy Haversack (Magic Item), and a Portable Hole (Magic Item).
+A number of spells and magic items utilize extradimensional spaces, such as Handy Haversack (Magic Item), or a Portable Hole (Magic Item).
 These spells and magic items create a tiny pocket of space that does not exist in any dimension.
 Such items cannot interact with another extradimensional space.
 If you attempt to put one extradimensional-space-using item inside such another such item, they reject each other, pushing against such a merging with an irresistable force.
 Clever efforts to subvert this rule tend to backfire spectacularly, often destroying the items (and sometimes their owners) in the process.

 Wizards, sorcerers, and bards cast arcane spells.
 Compared to divine spells, arcane spells are more likely to produce dramatic results.